RudeySH/steam-hunters-assistant/README.md

    - If you're using Violentmonkey, press the "Confirm installation" button on the top-right.
    - If you're using Tampermonkey, press the "Install" or "Reinstall" button on the top-left.
    - If you're using Greasemonkey, press the "Install" button on the bottom-left.
-3. Click the "Ignore" button on a product store page to synchronize ignored products with your Steam Hunters profile.
+3. Go to any page on the [Steam store](https://store.steampowered.com/) to automatically synchronize owned and ignored apps.

 To update the installed userscript to the latest version, simply do step 2 again.